Megwana/battleship01/README.md

 ! = explosion (A hit ship)
 ~ = a wave (open water, target missed)

 I did initially set the game to 15 turns, however, since running the game through, I felt 20 turns is more fitting.

+Originally, the game required the player to locate 3 ships.
+However, after test playing the game I came to the conclusion that only 3 ships is quite hard to locate out 25 spaces.
+Players in most games would likely rarely come across a ship, which could take away the enjoyment of the game.

+Therefore, I decided that it would bring more enjoyment if players were more likely to come across ships by increasing the number to 10.
+However, still keeping it challenging as they are required to hit **all 10** in order to win.

 # Features